Kedleston Hall: Background

 The current house was commissioned in 1759 by Nathaniel Curzon and designed by Robert Adam.

-The Curzon family, whose name originates in Notre-Dame-de-Courson in Normandy, have been in Kedleston since at least 1297, and have lived in a succession of manor houses near to or on the site of the present Kedleston Hall.
+The Curzon family, whose name originates in Notre-Dame-de-Courson in Normandy, have been in Kedleston since at least 1297, have lived in a succession of manor houses near to or on the site of the present Kedleston Hall.
 The present house was commissioned by Sir Nathaniel Curzon (later 1st Baron Scarsdale) in 1759.
-The house was designed by the Palladian architects James Paine and Matthew Brettingham and was loosely based on an original plan by Andrea Palladio for the never-built Villa Mocenigo.
+Work began under the Palladian architects James Paine and Matthew Brettingham, loosely based on an original plan by Andrea Palladio for the never-built Villa Mocenigo.

-At the time a relatively unknown architect, Robert Adam, was designing some garden temples to enhance the landscape of the park; Curzon was so impressed with his designs that Adam was quickly put in charge of the construction of the new mansion.
+Subsequently Robert Adam, a relatively unknown architect at that time designed some garden temples to enhance the landscape of the park; Curzon was so impressed with his designs that Adam was quickly put in charge of the construction of the new mansion.

 On the death of Richard Curzon, 2nd Viscount Scarsdale in 1977, expenses compelled the heir, his cousin (Francis Curzon), to transfer the property to the care of the National Trust.